 The following dress code applies to all students enrolled in the University of Houston College of Pharmacy.

-The following attire is to be worn during normal class hours.
+- 1. Approved attire for normal class wear includes blouses, polo-style shirts, collared shirts, slacks/khakis, skirts/dresses, denim pants, or attire that positively promotes the University of Houston/UHCOP, and leggings (under other attire). - 2.
+Organization t-shirts may be worn which reflect the organizational meeting of that day.

-- 1. Approved men's attire includes polo style shirts, collared shirts, slacks/ khakis and denim pants. - a.
-Approved women's attire includes blouses, polo-style shirts, slacks/khakis, skirts/dresses, denim pants, capris and leggings (under other attire). - b.
-Organization t-shirts may be worn which reflect the organizational meeting of that day. - c.
-Attire that positively promotes UHCOP may also be worn. - Example: UHCOP Logo Shirts (Phi Lambda Sigma) - 2.
-Professional dress must be followed for all Internship/Job Interviews, Regional/ National Meetings, IPPE and APPE.
-Additional requirements for individual rotation - a.
-Female students may wear skirts, dresses, or dress slacks with appropriate close-toed shoes.
-Leggings are not per- mitted. - b.
-Male students must wear a tie, collared shirt, dress slacks, socks and appropriate shoes. - c.
-Nametags will be worn in the HBSB2 building at all times. - d.
-White coats will be worn for all internship activities and seminars in the HSBS2 building. - e.
-Students not complying with the dress code will be sent home. - 3.
-On lab days, students should follow dress codes specified by instructor/syllabus. - 4.
-Organizations that wish to have a dress day dedicated to a certain event must notify Pharmacy Council ahead of time.
-Ex: National Wear Red Day, Fraternity Pledging Activities - 5.
-The following dress code regulations should be followed at all times.

-practice sites will supersede this policy.

-- a.
-All clothing is expected to be clean and ironed. - b.
-All students should have a neat and well-groomed hairstyle. - c.
-Women's sleeveless shirts must have 3 inches of material covering each shoulder. - d.
-Denim shall be free of holes and not frayed or faded. - e.
-All pants are to be worn at the waist and not sagging below the hips. - f.
-Skirts/dress lengths should be no shorter than 3 inches above the knee. - g.
-Appropriate footwear includes: tennis shoes, dress shoes, and sandals with backs. - h.
-Dress that is not acceptable at any time includes hats, bandanas, baggy or sagging bottoms, shorts, mini-skirts, mid- drifts or low cut tops, backless clothing, tank tops and spaghetti strap tops, cut-off shirts, pajamas, slippers, and flip-flop sandals. - i.
-All students at the TMC building must wear a visible University of Houston College of Pharmacy nametag at all times. - j.
+- 1. Professional dress must be followed for all Internship/Job Interviews, Regional/National Meetings, IPPE and APPE.
+Additional requirements for individual rotation practice sites will supersede this policy. - i.
+Students may wear skirts, dresses, a blouse, a collared, button-down shirt, or dress slacks with appropriate close-toed shoes.
+Leggings and polos are not permitted.
+A tie must be worn if specified by the syllabus or preceptor. - ii.
+UH Cougar Card badges on UHCOP badge reels ((or other UHCOP approved badge reels) will be worn in Health 2 building at all times.
+White coats and name tags will be worn for all internship activities and seminars in the Health 2 building and must be worn for all site requirements. - iii.
+Students attending any events geared toward post-graduate employment (e.g. residency showcase or pharmacist job fair) in the Health 2 building should dress in business professional attire such as a suit, collared, button-down shirt with tie, dress slacks, dress skirt, or blazer, with UHCOP name tag visible.
+Students not complying with the dress code will be sent home. - 2.
+On lab days and co-curricular events, students should follow dress codes specified by instructor/syllabus. - 3.
+Organizations that wish to have a dress day dedicated to a certain event must notify Assistant Dean of Student and Professional Affairs ahead of time.
+Ex: National Wear Red Day, Fraternity Pledging Activities - i.
+Organization or college-approved T shirts are allowed on general meeting days. - 4.
+The following dress code regulations should be followed at all times. - i.
+All clothing is expected to be clean and ironed. - ii.
+All students should have a neat and well-groomed hairstyle. - iii.
+Sleeveless shirts must have 3 inches of material covering each shoulder. - iv.
+Denim shall be free of holes and not frayed or faded. - v.
+All pants are to be worn at the waist and not sagging below the hips. - vi.
+Skirts/dress lengths should be no shorter than 3 inches above the knee. - vii.
+Appropriate footwear includes: tennis shoes, dress shoes, and closed-toe sandals with backs. - viii.
+Dress that is not acceptable at any time includes hats, bandanas, baggy or sagging bottoms, shorts, mini-skirts, mid-drifts or low cut tops, backless clothing, tank tops and spaghetti strap tops, cut-off shirts, pajamas, slippers, and flip-flop sandals. - ix.
 Nails should be well trimmed to a short or medium length so that they do not interfere with patient care activities.
-Any restrictions on nail color set by IPPE sites should be followed. - k.
-Facial piercings (other than those that are required for religious affiliations) are not allowed at any UHCOP class or event. - I. Tattoos should be covered at all times.
+Any restrictions on nail color set by experiential sites should be followed. - x.
+Facial piercings (other than those that are required for religious affiliations) are not allowed at any UHCOP class or event. - xi.
+Tattoos should be covered at all times.